giavudangle/pook-book-server/README.md

 - **USER** contains : ID, Name, Email, Password, Address(opt), Phone(opt), ImageUrl(opt) and PushTokens ( for technical implementation )
    - A User has one to many Order and an order belongs to one User
-   - Users can add any products to cart
    - Users can reset their password
+   - Customer(dont have an account) can login, register to become User

 - **CART** contains : ID, userID, productID,Quantity
    - A Cart has one to many Product and a Product belongs to one or many Cart
    - Each of the Products will be identified by ID & Title
+   - Users can add any products to cart

 - **FAVORITE** contains : ID, userID, productID
    - A Favorite has one to many Product and a Product belongs to one or many Favorite
    - Each of the Products will be identified by ID & Title